Respiratory physiotherapy and reconditioning at home

 After a chest infection, pneumonia, COPD flare-up or hospital admission, people often become less active because movement feels breathless.
 That reduced activity then causes more weakness and even lower stamina.
 Respiratory reconditioning aims to break that cycle safely.

-How Avais can help
+How our physiotherapy team can help

-Avais has respiratory and community rehabilitation experience.
+Your physiotherapist has respiratory and community rehabilitation experience.
 A home assessment can look at breathing pattern, pacing, walking tolerance, sit-to-stand ability, fatigue, confidence and daily routines that have become difficult.

 What treatment may include